sandstorm-io/sandstorm/docs/administering/config-file.md

 ### HTTPS_PORT

 A port number for Sandstorm to bind on and listen for HTTPS.
-Note that Sandstorm's built-in HTTPS assumes you are using the sandcats service, so that it can automatically renew a wildcard certificate for you.
-On a default install, if port 443 was available and the user chose to use sandcats, this is 443.
+On a default install, if port 443 was available and the user chose to use Sandcats, this is 443.
+However, this may be set for any Sandstorm-managed TLS configuration, including automated renewals of certificates with Let's Encrypt with a supported DNS provider.
 If this config option is missing, Sandstorm's built-in HTTPS server is disabled.

 If Sandstorm is started as root, Sandstorm binds to this port as root, allowing it to use